Prague & Vienna: Haute Design in Central Europe

 October 1 – 10 and 15 – 24, 2018

-With an optional extension: Budapest: Jewel of the Danube
+With an optional extensions: Budapest: Jewel of the Danube

 United by centuries of political and cultural ties, these great capitals of Central Europe should be on every traveler’s wish list.
 Prague and Vienna are enduringly romantic cities packed with historical monuments, extraordinary collections, and compelling diversions.
 Our urban explorations are complemented by expeditions to the surrounding countryside to experience the natural beauty and grand estates of Bohemia, Moravia, and Lower Austria.